matthewsmith-NOAA/skills-communicate-using-markdown/index.md

 ##### Fifth
 ###### Smallest

-This is an example of the difffernt header sizes in the markdown language
+This is an example of the diffferent header sizes in the markdown language